KEB’ MO’ rescheduled for WINE, JAZZ & WORLD FETE

-Saturday, April 11, 2020 at 7:30 pm - 9:00 pmFREE
+Saturday, October 3, 2020 at 7:30 pm - 9:00 pmFREE

-KEB’ MO’ just won the “Best Americana Album” GRAMMY for Oklahoma, an album that explores Tulsa history, including the Greenwood District’s triumphal and tragic past.
+KEB’ MO’s Global BASH performance has been rescheduled for the WINE, JAZZ & WORLD FETE on Oct.
+3. KEB’ MO’ just won the “Best Americana Album” GRAMMY for Oklahoma, an album that explores Tulsa history, including the Greenwood District’s triumphal and tragic past.
 In his quarter-century as a recording artist, the charismatic singer-guitarist-songwriter and four-time GRAMMY winner has consistently draw upon his seemingly bottomless roots-music expertise to make deeply expressive, highly personal music.

 That’s the case throughout Oklahoma, whose expansive creative vistas reflect the state’s wide-open spaces.
 The album’s 10 tracks deliver some of the most adventurous and personal work of his career.
 The inspiration for the title track “Oklahoma” started with a visit to the state in 2013 for a benefit show with Kenny Wayne Shepard.
 Keb’ witnessed first-hand the aftermath of a destructive tornado.
 “I thought about what it must be like to live in Oklahoma and all the great people that have come from Oklahoma,” he recalls.
 With just a melody in his head and little personal connection to the state, the title track was almost never conceived.
 But fate led him to a songwriting session with Dara Tucker, an Oklahoma native.
 Together, they set about portraying the complicated depth of American history played out in her home state.
 Native American connection and tragedy, natural and manmade disasters, incredible musicians and the Tulsa Sound, and western ruggedness and fortitude are all themes.
 Notable is the mention of Greenwood/Archer and Pine, known as “Black Wall Street,” which was infamously destroyed in 1921 in one of the most devastating massacres in the history of US race relations.
 Robert Randolph, Rosanne Cash, Taj Mahal and Latin-pop star Jaci Velasquez lend their talents to Oklahoma.